 There has been renewed interest recently in techniques for facilitated citizen deliberation and democratic participation in public decision-making, beyond conventional representative electoral cycles and civic politics.
 A UK Climate Assembly, for example, was convened by the UK Parliament, and deliberated early in 2020 on on how the UK is tackling climate change and how it influences people’s lives.
 Similar initiatives around the world are being undertaken covering all sorts of public issues.
 The Organisation for Economic Cooperation and Development recently published a report ‘catching the deliberative wave‘ (June 2020), that reviewed a variety of models and innovative practices.

-Alongside this, interest grows in online platforms and digital deliberation and decision.
+Alongside this attention from parliaments and public organisations, interest grows amongst citizens too in online platforms and digital deliberation and decision.
 Some argue the COVID-19 pandemic and its socially distanced aftermath will intensify use of these online platforms.
 Useful guides to digital tools and compendiums are being produced.
 These describe the technical features and helpfully illustrate them with example applications.
 There are also some helpful analyses of citizen use of these platforms – such as this analysis of the Decide Madrid platform.

-Complementing these approaches and resources, our research (to be reported in an article forthcoming in the Journal of Urban Technology) looks at the development and implementation of platforms in two specific contexts over time, in order to understand how those contexts shape the platforms and their use.
+Complementing these approaches and resources, our research (published in the Journal of Urban Technology) looks at the development and implementation of platforms in two specific contexts over time, in order to understand how those contexts shape the platforms and their use.

 Understanding the local contexts in which these platforms are developed and implemented over time is critically important.
 So much of the successful operation online depends upon activity offline.
 The situations in which these platforms must embed, and to which they must adapt and embody, are key to building platform democratic legitimacy and sustainability.